-Our suite efficiency is now available for extended stays from May through October
+Our suite efficiency is now available for extended stays through October

 Welcome to the Sanford Inn.
 We offer comfortable and affordable lodgings in Sanford, Maine.
 With spectacular views and a welcoming atmosphere, Sanford Inn is the ideal choice for rest and relaxation in a picturesque setting.

 Relax in our peaceful, wooded setting, while still having access to modern amenities including the Internet and cable TV.
 We also have immaculate air-conditioned units with all the comforts you crave after a long drive or full day of activities.